Glandular fever

 There is no vaccine to protect against glandular fever.
 However, certain hygiene measures can help people to avoid an infection with the Epstein-Barr virus (EBV).

 For example, direct contact with infected individuals should be avoided.
-As EBV is spread via saliva, it is advisable to avoid sharing food and drink and to avoid kissing other people during an infection.
+As EBV is spread via saliva, it is advisable to avoid sharing cutlery when eating, avoid sharing drinks and avoid kissing other people during an infection.

 How is glandular fever diagnosed?